First look: UCLA’s new building proves that sustainability doesn’t have to be high-tech

-Galleries and museums are usually heavily climatized and high tech, which is no surprise, since the art inside is sensitive.
+Galleries and museums are usually heavily climatized and high-tech, which is no surprise, since the art inside is sensitive.
 But UCLA’s new art studios take an innovative passive approach to climate control that could hold lessons for other architects.

 In Culver City, an industrial stretch of Los Angeles, a vintage, 21,200 square-foot wallpaper factory has been updated to house UCLA’s Margo Leavin Graduate Art Studios, a multipurpose gallery and classroom space for art, architecture, and design students.
 The graduate art program’s studios have existed in the Hayden Tract area of Culver City since 1986; this renovation of the space, unveiled this week, marks the expansion of the old building into a 48,000 square-foot campus.